architect/arc.codes/src/views/docs/en/about/mission.md

 description: 160 (or fewer) character description of this document!
 ---

 Architect is on a mission to free web apps dev from infrastructure complexity and vendor cruft.
-Our goal is to let you focus on the core business logic required to create value, ship only the code that matters, iterate faster and still enjoy unprecedented availability guarantees.
+Our goal is to let you focus on the core business logic required to create value, ship only the code that matters, iterate faster and enjoy unprecedented availability guarantees.

 ## Principles